AAKASH-S005/PoseMentor_Project/README.md

-# 🤸‍♂️ PoseMentor - AI-Powered Calisthenics Form Checker
+# 🤸‍♂️ PoseMentor - AI-Powered Calisthenics Workout Form Checker

 **PoseMentor** is a real-time AI application that helps users correct their form in bodyweight workouts like pushups, planks, squats, dips, and more.
 Built using **PyQt5**, **OpenCV**, and **MediaPipe**, this tool is perfect for calisthenics enthusiasts and fitness learners.